(This series is in progress. As such - words and images are subject to drastic change)

 Crazy and Wilf know each other but are not traveling together.
 Like many people who live this way, they met on the road and decided to set up camp together.
 Crazy went off home to make a wagon roof for a paying acquaintance while Wilf stayed there for a day or two longer, completing work ordered by a well-off local pre-school.

-Part 1 - Capitan Jack
+Chapter 1 - Capitan Jack

 He travels around, living from his bike.